jaysoned/final/README.md

-To the TA grading thsi:
+To the TA grading this:
 If you wish to test the Admin features of the site, (It merely includes the ability to make requests completed) Then you can use the username: duffyinator